BY ARAV KUMAR CHAND

 The Big Three and Control Over World Cricket

 India, Australia, and England form what is widely known as the “Big Three.”
 Their influence extends far beyond on-field performance.
+They control:- A major share of ICC broadcasting revenue

 - Key decisions on tournament formats